mikekelly/hal_specification/hal_specification.md

 'human actor', whereas HAL is intended for presenting a machine hypertext interface to 'automated actors'.

-This document is a relatively formal specification of HAL.
-For a friendlier, more pracitcal introduction to HAL you can read this
+For a pracitcal introduction to hal+json you can read this
 article: [JSON Linking with HAL][3]

+## The HAL Model

 HAL has two main components: Resources and Links.
 * Resources can have their own state, links, and other embedded resources.